 An adult domestic partner is a person who:

 - An adult friend of the person so long as the relationship is close and continuing.

 - An adult who oversees the person’s ongoing day-to-day supervision, care and well-being.

 - The SACAT (on the application of a relative, medical practitioner or any other person).

-Click here and visit page 22 to see a flow chart of substitute decision-makers.
+Visit page 22 of this SA Health Policy Directive to see a flow chart of substitute decision-makers.

 Substitute decision-making by South Australia’s guardianship bodies